-In response to the continued recommendation by certain institutions of routine screening despite weak evidence that it is effective in improving the health and wellbeing of survivors of violence, the literature also includes editorials by academics discussing this phenomenon.2 Editorials have also been included in this report.
+In response to the continued recommendation by certain institutions of routine screening despite relatively weak evidence that it is effective in improving the health and wellbeing of survivors of violence, the literature also includes editorials by academics discussing this phenomenon.3 Editorials have also been included in this report.
+It is important to note that this is an evolving field of research and practice.
+It is likely that further learning about the safety and utility of GBV screening violence will evolve further over time.